 On my fiftieth birthday I had a powerful synergetic experience whilst walking a labyrinth.
 It was a moment of epiphany, one of Maslow’s “peak experiences” – and I continue to have similar experiences, though not as intense as that first illumination.

 Partly because of those experiences and partly because of my lifelong love for the natural world, where most of them occur, I have for the last ten years or so involved myself in conservation and environmental issues.
-I also became involved in what might be termed the ‘spiritual’ aspects of connection with landscape and nature, training in core shamanic practice with Simon Buxton with teachers from Michael Harner’s Foundation for Shamanic Studies and with lone teachers in Scotland, Ireland, Uganda, and Nicaragua.
+I also became involved in what might be termed the ‘spiritual’ aspects of connection with landscape and nature, training in core shamanic practice with Caitlin Matthews and Simon Buxton; with teachers from Michael Harner’s Foundation for Shamanic Studies; and with lone medicine teachers in Scotland, Ireland, Uganda, and Nicaragua.
 The modern day concept of a ‘core’ shamanic practice has evolved from anthropological research into native Medicine traditions, as well as clinical research into both physiological and psychological benefits of contact with nature on the healing process.

 My own research has taken me on both inner and outer journeys into the ancient Medicine practices of the landmass called Britain.
 More about this here.
 I continue to study natural history, green medicine, and ecotherapy via more formal channels too.